Verizon

 Solution:

-To better reflect Verizon’s current position as a contemporary media brand and not simply a phone company, we replaced the existing monochromatic wordmark and check icon with an updated glowing ‘V’ lettermark and vibrant color wordmark that better captured the contemporary power, energy and universal reach of the brand.
+We updated the entire brand identity by creating a flexible design system that emphasized the idea of “connection” throughout all of the different brand expressions.
+We replaced the existing monochromatic wordmark and check icon with an updated glowing ‘V’ lettermark and vibrant color wordmark that injected the brand with life and better captured the contemporary power, energy and universal reach of the brand.
 The flexibility of the lettermark also speaks to the personalized and customizable nature of the brand for consumers and businesses alike.

-A complete visual overhaul for both the consumer and business sides of the business included new graphic patterns, typefaces, color palettes and photography styles while still remaining grounded in the brands roots of Swiss Modernism.
+A complete visual overhaul for both the consumer and business arms included new graphic patterns, typefaces, color palettes and photography styles while still remaining grounded in the brands roots of Swiss Modernism.

 The new identity is also flexible enough to be used for seasonal campaigns, collaborations and activations and premiered with Verizon’s collaboration with Barbie for the 2024 holiday season.

-Pulling inspiration from the company’s heritage, the new identity speaks to the contemporary energy and personal experience of everything Verizon offers as a leading technology and media provider in the 21st Century.
+Pulling inspiration from the company’s heritage, the new identity celebrates individuals and speaks to the contemporary energy and personal experience of everything Verizon offers as a leading technology and media provider in the 21st Century.

 Result: